 Note that you will need to set up the feature in iOS.
 We show you the required steps in our How to block ads on iPhone and iPad guide.

 AdGuard is one of our favourite free ad blockers due not only to its simplicity, but also how customisable it is.
-There are over 50 filters built into the app, allowing you to see exactly what you want to see – and not the rest.
-Even if there’s not a premade filter that you require, you’ll be able to create it in the app with a few taps.
+There are more than 50 filters built into the app, allowing you to see exactly what you want to see - and not the rest.
+Even if there's not a premade filter that you require, you'll be able to create it in the app with a few taps.